Monash University Malaysia

-Monash University Malaysia, the Malaysian campus of Monash University opened in 1998 and is located in Bandar Sunway, Subang Jaya, Selangor, Malaysia.
-It is the first foreign university in Malaysia.
-Monash University Malaysia is one of several Monash University campuses and centres outside the State of Victoria in Australia.
-Monash University also has a centre in Prato, Italy, a campus in South Africa and a research academy in India.
+Monash University Malaysia is a campus of Monash University established in 1998.
+It is the first foreign university campus in Malaysia and the third largest campus of its parent institution.

-Established in 1998, Monash Malaysia is the third largest campus worldwide of Australia's largest university and the first foreign university campus in Malaysia that operates in partnership with the Sunway Education Group.

-A self-accrediting university, Monash University Malaysia is currently home to approximately 8,000 undergraduate and postgraduate students.
-The current head of the campus is President & Pro Vice-Chancellor Professor Andrew Walker.

-As one of the eight Monash University campuses, the Malaysian campus is subject to Monash University for all matters related to academic development, teaching and support.
+The main campus is located in Bandar Sunway, Subang Jaya, Selangor, Malaysia.
+The university also has a clinical school in Johor Bahru.

 History

 Conception and development

 In the early 1990s, Monash University established a partnership with Sunway University.
 Under this arrangement, Malaysian students would enrol and spend their first year in Malaysia, before transferring to one of Monash's Australian campuses to complete their degree.
 Demand increased for these places rapidly and the potential to expand the program was clear.
 Monash itself had ambitions to develop a comprehensive international campus from the beginning of Mal Logan's term as Vice-Chancellor.
 However, this proposal was complicated for the Malaysian Government, which was hesitant to allow a foreign university to establish itself in Malaysia.
 Nonetheless, as the strength of Monash in Malaysia grew, the case for a Monash campus became increasingly persuasive.